-Students create a portfolio of work to demonstrate inquiry through art and design and development of materials, processes, and ideas over the course of a year.
+Students create a portfolio of work to demonstrate inquiry through art and design and development of materials, processes, and ideas.
 Portfolios include works of art and design, process documentation, and written information about the work presented.
-In May, students submit portfolios for evaluation based on specific criteria, which include skillful synthesis of materials, processes, and ideas and sustained investigation through practice, experimentation, and revision, guided by questions.
+Students submit portfolios for evaluation based on skillful synthesis of materials, processes, and ideas and sustained investigation through practice, experimentation, and revision, guided by questions.